MillerLab-UCDavis/Voxit/README.md

 ii) Then enter *voxitAnalysisWrapper* and wait until it's done, and you see the >> prompt again.
 Although you didn't notice, all your vocal analysis results are now appended in the _*Vobj.mat* file.

 iii) There should now be an output csv file in the audio file directory, with all your analysis results!
 View it with Excel or similar.
+To help you understand and interpret the measures, see the articles below, under Acknowledgments.

 <h2>ADVANCED USERS</h2>